 Annular Ring or Ring Shank Nails

-Masonry and concrete nails are hardened nails, often with longitudinal grooves along the length of the nail's shaft.
+Masonry and concrete nails use hardened steel, often with longitudinal grooves along the length of the nail's shaft to help them penetrate very hard materials by spiraling as they are driven.
 These nails are thick and very strong.
-They are designed to be fastened into concrete, concrete block, and mortar joints.Continue to 8 of 10 below.
+They are designed to be fastened into concrete, concrete block, and mortar joints.

-A casing nail essentially is large finishing nail and is often used in exterior applications, such as for installing exterior trim boards and for nailing door frames and... trim.
+A casing nail essentially is a large finishing nail.
+It is often used in exterior applications, such as for installing exterior trim boards and for nailing door frames and trim.
 They are commonly galvanized for corrosion-resistance.
-The nail head of a casing nail is tapered and may be set flush or just below the wood surface.Continue to 10 of 10 below.
+The nail head of a casing nail is tapered and may be set flush or just below the wood surface.

 Roofing Nails or Clout Nails